 An update of the bank merger guidelines is important to the health of the U.S. financial system and economy.
 Banks in all markets face increased pressure to maintain investments in technology (for improved customer service and cybersecurity) and in compliance infrastructure.
 Some banks may find a merger and related economies of scale to be the most efficient way to meet these needs.
 Moreover, a narrow, outdated view of competition is both unreasonably restrictive and likely to cause irrational outcomes.
 For example, if two community banks have all the branches in their geographic market (as pre-defined by the Federal Reserve), they likely cannot merge because, under current standards, the merger would cause excessive market concentration.
-The regulators typically would not consider additional competition from credit unions and other nonbank competitors or from online service delivery by firms that have no local branches.
+The regulators sometimes fail to consider additional competition from credit unions and other nonbank competitors or from online service delivery by firms that have no local branches.
 If instead one of them is willing to combine with a larger multistate institution that has no presence in that market yet, that transaction could be approved (other things being equal) because it would be viewed as leaving two viable competitors in the local market.
+If one of the banks wants to merge because it needs greater critical mass to invest in cybersecurity, under the current guidelines that bank may have only the second choice.